Home | Volume 49 | Article number 13

 Abstract

 The intrauterine device (IUD) is a widely utilized contraceptive method.
 In cases of uterine rupture, an IUD can migrate to the intra-abdominal or pelvic cavity, leading to various complications such as gastrointestinal perforation.
 The aim of this study was to report a case of a 29-year-old woman presented with acute left lumber pain.
-A computerized tomography scan revealed a left para tubal collection measuring 5x6cm, with the IUD located outside the uterine cavity and penetrating the rectum.
+A computerized tomography scan revealed a left para tubal collection measuring 5x6 cm, with the IUD located outside the uterine cavity and penetrating the rectum.
 Surgical intervention was performed, resulting in the complete retrieval of the device and closure of the perforation.
 The case report highlights the potential for serious complications associated with IUD use and the need for healthcare providers to be vigilant and to promptly recognize and manage them through a multidisciplinary approach.

 Introduction Down

-The intrauterine device (IUD) is one of the widely used of contraception, with a rising rate of adoption year [1].
+The intrauterine device (IUD) is one of the widely used contraception, with a rising rate of adoption year [1].
 Although it is an effective method, uterine perforation can occur during or after the procedure of IUD insertion due to the migration of the IUD to the pelvic or intra-abdominal cavity, resulting in various complications such as gastrointestinal perforation [2].
 Therefore, the aim of this study was to report a case of gastrointestinal perforation caused by displaced contraceptive device to underscore the role of a multidisciplinary team in avoiding fatal outcomes associated with IUD migration.

 Patient and observation Up Down